 Submission and pre-publication procedures

-Submitted texts judged possibly to be of suitable standard are normally sent forward to two anonymous referees.
+Submitted texts judged to be of suitable standard are normally sent to two anonymous referees.
 Refereeing is anonymous in both directions, so please ensure that your name does not appear on any of the versions of the text you send in, or on the labels of the electronic files (and that it is not made explicit in endnotes etc.), but only in your covering letter and email.
 You will normally receive a response from the editor by mid- December.

 State the total number of words – both inclusive and exclusive of your endnotes – below your title.